Cinula/rock-paper-scissors-lizard-spock-game/README.md

     * choose to deploy from a branch below choose the main branches and root folder
     * save
 * The dev environment was VS code, in which the code was written.
 The steps to Deploy to Github: Open the GitHub page on my account, click Create a new repository, and type in the repository name.
     * Opened VS code dev environment, found the terminal on the top navbar, and clicked new terminal.
-    * Take instruction from the GitHub and type in terminal
+Take instructions from GitHub and type in the terminal
         * echo "# new" >> README.md
         git init
         git add README.md